 I graduated from Symbiosis Law School, Pune in 2017 and was conferred with the title of Best Indian Female Law Student 2017 by the Chief Justice of India in a national award ceremony organized by the Society of Indian Law Firms (SILF) and Menon Institute of Legal Advocacy Training (MILAT).

 I received a fellowship from Pennsylvania State University to pursue an LL.M. degree from Penn State Law, Pennsylvania, USA.
-I graduated from Penn State Law in May 2018, took the New York State Bar Examination in July 2018 and returned to India in late July.
+I graduated in May 2018, took the New York State Bar Examination in July and returned to India.

 Q] Could you give us a synopsis of legal career till date?

-I have worked under the 44th Chief Justice of India in the year 2016-17 for a period extending four months.
-I was a member of the Veterans & Service members Clinic at Penn State Law in my Spring semester, representing litigants in the unique legal issues they encountered.
+I have worked under the 44th Chief Justice of India, Justice Jagdish Singh Khehar and was a member of the Veterans & Service members Clinic at Penn State Law in my Spring semester, representing litigants in the unique legal issues they encountered.

-We handled disability, pensio, and education benefit appeals and sought to influence and develop state and federal legislation affecting veterans and service members.
+While at Penn State, the Clinic handled disability, pension, and education benefit appeals and sought to influence and develop state and federal legislation affecting veterans and service members.

 Q] Please tell us something about the New York State Bar Examination.